strangerstudios/wp-sso/readme.txt

 Now users from the host site will be able to log into the client sites with the same username and passwords.

 == Changelog ==
+= .1.1 - 2022-07-22 =
+* BUG FIX: Updated Basic Authentication code to support subfolder multisite installs.
+* ENHANCEMENT: Handling WP_Error results when attempting to connect to the host.

 = .1 =
 * Initial commit.